megagonlabs/blue/README.md

 Beyond the basic proof of concept agents below we document agents we develop that are a bit more useful for a variety of tasks.

+### api
+APIAgent is a generic Agent that is designed to be a base class for a variety of agents that essentially talk to an API.
+To support this it has a number of properties designed to construct a message to the API from input and other properties and parse response from the API to build the right output.
+Below are the properties to support this:

+`input_json`: Initializes input if JSON is the input format.
+When set to None, input is just text.
+Otherwise JSON is constructed from the value of this property and input is plugged in to the right place in the input json using below properties.

+`input_context`: Defines where in the input json input is plugged in using JSONPath.

+`input_context_field`: Defines the input field name where input is plugged in.

+`input_field`: Defines the input field of the API call.
+Input is set as the value of this property, as constructued from above process for constructing input.

+`input_format`: Defines the format of the input using a template.
+When set to None it is assumed that input is passed on without an additionally formatting.
+Otherwise, `input_format` is expected to be of the following format: `.....{var1}....{input}....{var2}...` where `var1` and `var2` is substituted from the corresponding properties of the agent, and `input` is coming from the input stream.

+`output_path`: Define where in the API response to find the output using JSONPath.
+For example, `$.result` would point to the `result` property in the response JSON.

+`output_format`: Defines the format of the output (in a similar fashion as in `input_format` using a template.
+When set to None it is assumed that output is returned without an additionally formatting.
+Otherwise, `output_format` is expected to be of the following format: `.....{var1}....{output}....{var2}...` where `var1` and `var2` is substituted from the corresponding properties of the agent, and `output` is coming from the response, extracted through `output_path`.

 ### openai
 OpenAI has a number of models available through APIs.
 OpenAI agent is basically a wrapper around models offered.
 The agent has a webservice component that works with the APIs.
 To create an OpenAI agent:
 ```